autosome-imtf/MPRA-MNIST/mpramnist/Sure/README.md

 ### Regression Task

-The regression task involves predicting two continuous values representing expression levels (normalized read counts) for each of the two cell lines - K562 and HepG2.
+The regression task involves predicting the average expression level (calculated from normalized read counts) for each of the two cell lines - K562 and HepG2.

 ```
     chr     start       end     strand      split       seq                  avg_K562_exp  avg_HepG2_exp